 Studies that make inappropriate inclusions or exclusions of study participants may result in biased estimates of model predictive performance as the model is based on a selected subgroup of participants that may not be representative of the intended target population.

-Inappropriate inclusion could result from including participants already known to have the outcome at the time of predictor measurement.
-For example, in a study developing a model to predict the future development of type II diabetes, some participants may already have type II diabetes if study inclusion criteria were based on participants without diabetes, solely using self-reported criteria.
-When participants who already have diabetes are included in a study cohort used for development of a model to predict future risk of developing diabetes, this will result in an overestimate of model performance.
+Inappropriate inclusion results from including participants already known to have the outcome at the time of predictor measurement.
+For example, in a study developing a model to predict the future development of type II diabetes, some participants may already have type II diabetes if study inclusion criteria were based on participants without diabetes solely using self-reported criteria.
+Including participants who already have diabetes will most likely result in a model with overestimated predictive performance.

 Similarly, for a diagnostic model that aims to detect the presence or absence of pulmonary embolism in symptomatic patients, the exclusion of patients with pre-existing lung disease could be considered an example of an inappropriate exclusion.
-Patients with pre-existing lung disease may be harder to diagnose with pulmonary embolism than those without pre-existing lung disease; exclusion of these patients may then lead to an overestimate of the diagnostic accuracy of a model to be used in all patients suspected of pulmonary embolism.
-Authors should then explicitly state that the developed model is only applicable to suspected lung embolism patients, i.e. with no pre-existing lung disease.
+Patients with pre-existing lung disease may be harder to diagnose with pulmonary embolism than those without pre-existing lung disease; resulting in overestimation of diagnostic accuracy if the model is used in all patients suspected of pulmonary embolism.
+Authors should then explicitly state that the developed model is only applicable to suspected lung embolism patients without pre-existing lung disease.

-Note that this signalling question is not asking about loss to follow up of participants after inclusion in the primary study (i.e. inappropriate exclusions during the study); this is dealt with in domain 4.
+Note that this signalling question is not asking about loss to follow up of participants after inclusion in the primary study (i.e. is not about inappropriate exclusions during the study); this is dealt with in domain 4.
 This signalling question is about participants who were inappropriately included or excluded from the study.
-It is important to distinguish between a selection bias imposed on a study population by restrictions in inclusion criteria compared to a study population with different characteristics that may limit the applicability of the study to the review question (see below).
-Very specific participant exclusion criteria that are applied in a primary study with the intent of improving the predictive accuracy of the model are a potential source of bias.
+Further, it is important to distinguish between a selection bias imposed on a study population by restrictions in inclusion criteria, compared to a study population with different characteristics that may limit the applicability of the study to the review question (see below under applicability).